What is Peer Support?

 Ready to start?

-If you are a peer and are interested, please visit SAMHSA’s Intentional Peer Support page.
+If you are a peer and are interested, please visit the SAMHSA peer support page.

 Peer support relationships form healthy, wellness-focused connections between two (or more) people who experience challenges maintaining mental health and/or recovery from substance use.
 Peers engage in a mutual process of giving and receiving non-clinical, human-to-human support that allows them to explore their life experiences in different ways.
 Having insightful, supportive relationships with someone who has “been there” is what many in recovery value most about peer support relationships.
 Peer relationships are based in a belief that everyone matters and has something valuable to offer the world.